grow-graphics/gd/Readme.md

 you need!

 To run the go tests for graphics.gd, cd into the repo and run `cd internal && gd test`.

+Note, we are looking for somebody to create benchmarks for the project.

 Lastly, spread the word and let people know about graphics.gd!